BostonUniversitySeniorDesign/2024-mini/assignment/exercise03-resp.md

 4. Created a dashboard with bootstrap formating

 The source code for this project can be found here: https://github.com/rlagoy/2024-mini-cloud.
-There is a deploy folder which includes all of the required files for deploying to a droplet.
+There is a deploy folder which includes all of the required files for deploying to a Digital Ocean droplet.

+View the webUI at halara.cloud in your browser.

 Lastly, the final code wasn't tested on the RasPi, since one of the students borrowed mine, and I wasn't able to re-test.